Word@Work, Let God's Word energise your working day!

 Galatians 4:11-16

 Paul wrote to the Galatian Christians because the gospel he preached was being undermined by false teachers and false gospels (Galatians 1:6-9).
-He was not a stranger to the churches; through his teaching, people were converted and churches were established.
+He was not a stranger to the new Christians; through his teaching, people were converted and churches had been established.
 They should have been grateful to him.
 But his place was soon taken by attractive preachers who brought the message of salvation by works – the more you can do for God, the more He will be impressed.
 That is not the true gospel.
+So, as they threw out Paul’s gospel (given by Jesus Christ), they also threw out their relatio

 Passion And Sincerity - Good Or Bad?